 - Click OK and Apply.

-Data Recovery using Remo Recover software
+Solution 4: Data Recovery using Remo Recover software

 If you encountered the 0 bytes error, do not worry.
 Remo Recover software can recover all the contents of your hard drive.
 Once recovery is done, you can format the hard drive and use it again.

 The user interface of Remo Recover is extremely simple to use.
-You can recover lost or deleted data from all kinds of hard drives, USB flash drives, memory sticks, FireWire drives etc.
+You can recover lost or deleted data from all kinds of hard drives, USB flash drives, memory sticks, FireWire drives, etc.

 If your storage device has bad sectors, the data recovery software creates a disk image of the drive, bypasses these bad sectors, and later recovers data from the image.
+The deep scanning algorithms ensure every nook and corner of your hard drive is checked for lost or deleted data and recovered in a short time.

 Data recovery is supported on FAT16, FAT32, NTFS, NTFS5, and ExFAT file systems.

-If you are wondering how do I recover files from raw hard drive, Remo Recover explains the process in few simple steps.
+If you are wondering how do I recover files from raw hard drive, Remo Recover explains the process in a few simple steps.

 The software also allows you to save the files to a destination folder of your choice in a ZIP file to save disk space.